 - Rinse kelp noodles and place in a large bowl.
 Fill bowl with enough filtered water to just cover the noodles and add the lemon juice and salt.
 Stir gently to combine and set aside for 15-20 minutes until noodles are soft.

 - Meanwhile, make the sesame sunflower sauce.
-Combine all the ingredients for the sesame sunflower sauce in a large jar and shake vigorously until well combined.
+Combine all the ingredients for the sesame sunflower sauce in a jar and shake vigorously until well combined.

 - Rinse and drain kelp noodles in a colander, set aside.